HugoGit39/shinyfeed/README.md

 ### Configuration

-Uses can host their own aggregated news feeds by specifying rss feeds in the `config.yml` file:
+Users can host their own aggregated news feeds by specifying rss feeds in the `config.yml` file:

 ```yml
 default: